Command Line Tool

 Create a secret.

-A secret is created with private in org scope by default unless --shared flags is specified.
+$ cs secret create NAMEA secret is created with private in org scope by default unless --shared flags is specified.
 Personal secrets can't be created from the CLI.

 Flags

-• --restricted: Set the access restriction to Admin Only so this secret can only be mounted in workspaces which are running in Restricted mode .
+--shared: Create a shared secret in the current org;--from,-f: Read content from aFILEor-(STDIN).
+This flag is required;--restricted: Set the access restriction to Admin Only so this secret can only be mounted in workspaces which are running in Restricted mode .

 List